 Master of Science in Management Information Systems (MMIS)

-These programs are designed for students with undergraduate majors in management information systems, computer information systems, information technology, business administration, or a related field, and having knowledge and significant experience in computer applications.
-Students who cannot demonstrate competence in programming in a high-level language such as C, C++, or Java must take MMIS 501 Introduction to Java Programming.
-This course is in addition to the required 36 credit hours at the 600 level.
-MMIS 501 must be completed prior to taking courses at the 600 level; however, some exceptions may be permitted by the program director.
+These courses are in addition to the required 36 credit hours at the 600 level.
+Either required 500-level course must be completed prior to taking courses at the 600 level; however, some exceptions may be permitted by the program director.

 Option for Early Admission into the Ph.D.
 Program